pran-7-5/eco_style/README.md

 ________________________________________________
 Internet = starlink(available)(expensive), oneweb(low price)(wait for launch soon)(no separate dish, cable tv or anything required).
 (size needs to be reduced)(one power on indicator LED, wifi controlled over phone app)

+Earbuds = jabra elite 3, jabra elite 4, sony.
+(These have ANC noise cancellation features, you have to turn OFF ANC while walking on the road be careful, use ANC only for conference calls)

 Bluetooth speaker = apple home pod/alexa echo studio/sony srs-xb43 for music, phone speakers will be enough in the future, the tech already exists but profit is coming in the way, just need four drivers.
 (size needs to be reduced)(one power on indicator LED, wifi controlled over phone app)